cpuripper/cpuminer-gr-1.2.4.1-x86_64_linux_windows/README.md

 Miner fee reduced by 0.25% while mining on Flockpool.com

-Remember that you can reuse the tune_config files from version 1.2.X by copying it into the 1.2.4.1 main folder.
+Remember that you can reuse the tune_config file from version 1.2.X by copying it into the 1.2.4.1 main folder.
 Alder Lake (12th gen intel) users are highly recommended to retune the miner.
 Make sure E cores number was detected properly.